Nasjonal Samling

-Nasjonal Samling ([nɑʂʊˈnɑːɫ ˈsɑ̂mlɪŋ], NS; lit.
+The Nasjonal Samling ([nɑʂʊˈnɑːɫ ˈsɑ̂mlɪŋ], NS; lit.
 'National Gathering') was a Norwegian far-right political party active from 1933 to 1945.
 It was the only legal party of Norway from 1942 to 1945.
 It was founded by former minister of defence Vidkun Quisling and a group of supporters such as Johan Bernhard Hjort – who led the party's paramilitary wing (Hirden) for a short time before leaving the party in 1937 after various internal conflicts.
 The party celebrated its founding on 17 May, Norway's national holiday, but was founded on 13 May 1933.
+Nasjonal Samling was made illegal and disbanded at the end of World War II in Europe, on 8 May 1945.

 History

 Pre-war politics

 The party never gained direct political influence, but it made its mark on Norwegian politics nonetheless.
 Despite the fact that it never managed to get more than 2.5% of the vote and failed to elect even one candidate to the Storting, it became a factor by polarising the political scene.
 The established parties in Norway viewed it as a Norwegian version of the German Nazis, and generally refused to cooperate with it in any way.
 Several of its marches and rallies before the war were either banned, or marred by violence when communists and socialists clashed with the Hird.

 A significant trait of the party throughout its existence was a relatively high level of internal conflict.
 Antisemitism, anti-Masonry and differing views on religion, as well as the party's association with the Nazis and Germany, were hotly debated, and factionalized the party.
 By the time the Second World War broke out, the party had around 2,000 members.

 Strong belief in Romantic nationalism and authoritarianism dominated the NS ideology.
 It also relied heavily on Nordic symbolism in its propaganda and speeches.
 It asserted that its symbol (shown at the head of this article), a golden sun cross on a red background (colours of the coat of arms of Norway), had been the symbol of St. Olaf, painted on his shield.